avishwakarma/dgraph-koa/README.md

+# DgraphKoa
-# DgraphKoa: Build a GraphQL application using Dgraph and Koa
+Build a GraphQL application using Dgraph and Koa

 ## Introduction